chef/chef-web-docs/content/saas/sso.md

    : _Required_

    Entity Issuer URL
    : The authorization callback URL of your Chef SaaS deployment.
-The URL is your Chef SaaS deployment's fully qualified domain name appended with `dex/callback`.
+The URL is your Chef SaaS deployment's Fully Qualified Domain Name (FQDN) appended with `dex/callback`.
 For example, `https://automate.example.com/dex/callback`.
    : _Required_

    CA Certificate
-   : The full certificate provided by the IDP.
+   : The full certificate provided by the IdP.
 Include `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` at the beginning and end of the certificate string.
    : _Required_

    Group Attribute